 Papers:

 I worked with Francesco Pomati at Eawag in Switzerland as a postdoc to address this.
-We used high-frequency scanning flow cytometry data (generated by the Cytobuoy) and long-term datasets to quantify predictability over timescales of hours to a decade.
-I found that basic machine learning techniques are an excellent fit for the multidimensional complexity of field datasets.
-Excitingly, we found that (i) phytoplankton communities are highly predictable, (ii) despite simultaneous changes in several environmental dimensions, we are able to disentangle how each is independently (to use the term loosely) affecting the phytoplankton, and (iii) these environmental dependencies point towards clear trade-offs that will help us develop better mechanistic models to forecast the future.
+We used high-frequency scanning flow cytometry data and long-term datasets to quantify predictability over timescales of hours to a decade.
+I found that machine learning offers a good path towards improving our ability to assess this.
+We found that (i) phytoplankton communities are highly predictable, (ii) despite simultaneous changes in several environmental dimensions, we are able to disentangle how each is independently (to use the term loosely) affecting the phytoplankton, and (iii) these environmental dependencies point towards clear trade-offs that will help us develop better mechanistic models to forecast the future.

 As part of this work, I developed semi-automated machine learning approaches to clean and analyse flow cytometry datasets.
 We have made resources for these methods are publicly available on Github and Zenodo (Example dataset, R code).
 In the future, we hope to apply these methods in real time to monitor natural communities in the field.